mattrussi/gitlab-com-runbooks/docs/uncategorized/deleted-project-restore.md

 # Deleted Project Restoration

-# You should not perform this action!
+# You should not perform this action

 As a general policy, we do not perform these restores.
 You should refuse to perform this restore unless the request is escalated to an Infrastructure manager.